-Inclusions: Breakfast onboard, cable car return tickets, transfers in Santorini from port to Oia, to the winery, back to Oia/Pyrgos and then back to the cable car, drinks and dinner at Oia, overnight in your chosen cabin.
+Inclusions: Breakfast onboard, cable car return tickets, transfers in Santorini from port to Oia, to the winery, back to Oia/Pyrgos, overnight in your chosen cabin.
+Dinner on your own.

 After popular and no doubt busy Santorini, Paros will feel like a breath of fresh air and a return to the quiet life of the Greek Islands.